MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 2. A Stack Overflow question with the title "Is longjmp supposed to restore the stack?" essentially gets "no" [as a reply](https://stackoverflow.com/questions/58498259/is-longjmp-supposed-to-restore-the-stack), and explains that using `longjmp` to jump up the call stack by one function stomps on local variables that aren't marked `volatile`, whereas the trusty `return` statement of course doesn't.

+The [Wikipedia page titled setjmp.h](https://en.wikipedia.org/wiki/Setjmp.h) lists more caveats and interesting details.

-The error handling grug wants to do that was described earlier doesn't need to worry about either of these issues, but *you* might want to consider them.
+The error handling grug wants to do that was described earlier doesn't need to worry about any of these issues, but *you* might want to consider them.